-- d.
-Following the conclusion of the PZB hearing and within 25 days of the date of complete submission, the Development Review Committee will meet to consider the preliminary binding site plan.
-At least one week prior to the DRC meeting, members shall provide written comments to the Applicant.
-The DRC meeting will be an interactive meeting between the members and the Applicant and his/her agent(s).
-The Applicant or their agent must be present for consideration of the preliminary binding site plan.
+- dd.
+Following the conclusion of the PZB hearing and within twenty-five (25) days of the date of complete submission, the development review committee will meet to consider the preliminary binding site plan.
+At least one (1) week prior to the DRC meeting, members shall provide written comments to the applicant.
+The DRC meeting will be an interactive meeting between the members and the applicant and his/her agent(s).
+The applicant or their agent must be present for consideration of the preliminary binding site plan.
 The DRC will approve, deny for cause cited, or approve subject to conditions.
-The Applicant can make minor modifications by red lining the plan during the meeting. - e.
-Within 3 working days following this DRC meeting, the Development Review Coordinator will send, by first class mail and e-mail, minutes of the meeting constituting a written compilation of comments to the Applicant.
-Within one week following a DRC recommendation for denial or approval subject to conditions, the Applicant will advise the Growth Management Department if they wish to exercise their option to amend their preliminary binding site plan and request an additional DRC review with the anticipation of changing the DRC recommendation or recommended conditions.
-The Applicant will have up to 45 days from receipt of the DRC comments to resubmit plans.
-The DRC will conduct its re-review within 7 days of the receipt of revised plans.
+The applicant can make minor modifications by red lining the plan during the meeting.
+The submittal process shall be repeated until all comments have been satisfied and a PBSP has been approved by DRC or an appeal has been filed pursuant to 5.07(G). - e.
+Within three (3) working days following this DRC meeting, the development review coordinator will send, by first class mail and e-mail, minutes of the meeting constituting a written compilation of comments to the applicant.
+Within one (1) week following a DRC recommendation for denial or approval subject to conditions, the applicant will advise the growth management department if they wish to exercise their option to amend their preliminary binding site plan and request an additional DRC review with the anticipation of changing the DRC recommendation or recommended conditions.
+The applicant will have up to forty-five (45) days from receipt of the DRC comments to resubmit plans.
+The DRC will conduct its re-review within seven (7) days of the receipt of revised plans.
 The re-review shall be based upon satisfaction of initial comments.